Ardbeg 10 years old single malt whisky: review and tasting notes

 It is a full-bodied whisky with plenty of character and peat nuances, sharply characterized by the influence of the sea and its breezes: in this case, like Lagavulin, Talisker, and Laphroaig, we can speak of a well-defined “marine terroir.”

-Sure it’s not an immediate single malt or the easiest for “readability,” the first peaty impact can frighten and sound too shady, but give it some time and some time to your noose too.
-Wait 5 minutes, then let’s drop two tears of water inside the glass and smell it again.
+Sure it’s’ not an immediate single malt or the easiest for “readability,” the first peaty impact can frighten and sound too shady, but give it some time and some time to your noose.
+Wait 5 minutes, then let’s drop two water tears inside the glass and smell it again.

 Among the mighty Islay whiskeys, this Ardbeg is one the most complex and hazy, sometimes grumpy, but give it confidence and will offer you poignant beauty.